 Public Education and Awareness

-CTF’s public education and awareness campaigns include the prevention of Shaken Baby Syndrome (SBS) a form of Abusive Head Trauma (AHT), Not Even For A Minute Campaign to educate caretakers about the dangers of leaving children unattended in and around vehicles, Words Hurt focusing on the devastating impact of emotional abuse, Safe Crib/Safe Sleep to prevent unsafe sleeping environments, and Parent With Patience to address the sometimes stressful job of parenting and realistic developmental expectations of children.
+CTF’s public education and awareness campaigns include the prevention of Shaken Baby Syndrome (SBS) a form of Abusive Head Trauma (AHT), Not Even For A Minute Campaign to educate caretakers about the dangers of leaving children unattended in and around vehicles, Words Hurt focusing on the devastating impact of emotional abuse, Safe Crib/Safe Sleep to prevent unsafe sleeping environments, Parent With Patience to address the sometimes stressful job of parenting and realistic developmental expectations of children, parenting tips incorporating the five protective factors that strengthen families, and sexual abuse prevention to provide adults with resources on how to protect kids.
 CTF’s prevention literature is available free of charge to Missouri residents.

 CTF is a member of the National Alliance of Children’s Trust and Prevention Funds, an organization that provides training, technical assistance and peer consulting opportunities to state Children’s Trust Funds in order to strengthen their efforts to prevent child abuse.